nbmanning/nbmann-web/content/blog/spoonful-series/_index.md

 ---
-title: A Spoonful of Hugo
+title: Resources & Guides
 description: |
-  A forking fun new feature for series.
+  A soup of some resources I’ve made and/or found useful over the years.
+Hopefully you can find something here to make getting through this life a little easier!
-author: Alison Hill
+author: Nick Manning
 show_post_thumbnail: false
 show_author_byline: true
 show_post_date: true